-Scientist Jan Benes, who knows the secret to keeping soldiers shrunken for an indefinite period, escapes from behind the Iron Curtain with the help of CIA agent Grant.
+Scientist Jan Benes (Jean Del Val), who knows the secret to keeping soldiers shrunken for an indefinite period, escapes from behind the Iron Curtain with the help of C.I.A.
+Agent Grant (Stephen Boyd).
 While being transferred, their motorcade is attacked.
 Benes strikes his head, causing a blood clot to form in his brain.
 Grant is ordered to accompany a group of scientists as they are miniaturized.
-The crew has one hour to get in Benes's brain, remove the clot and get out.Written by
+They have one hour to get to Benes' brain, remove the clot, and get out.Written by

 Brian Washington <Sargebri@att.net>

 Wires are visible when the sub is in the lymphatic system just prior to moving to the inner ear.
 Wires show on the sub, the reticulated fibers, and even on the "invading bodies."
 See more »

 [Carter reaches out to kill an ant crawling on the table and changes his mind]

 You'll wind up a Hindu.
 They respect all forms of life, however small.

 See more »

 The DVD edition has the following prologue: "The makers of this film are indebted to the many doctors, technicians and research scientists, whose knowledge and insight helped guide this production" The TV/Video version features this prologue instead: "This film will take you where no one has ever been before; no eye witness has actually seen what you are about to see.
 But in this world of ours where going to the moon will soon be upon us and where the most incredible things are happening all around us, someday, perhaps tomorrow, the fantastic events you are about to see can and will take place."
 See more »